Key Points

 Now you can do your calculations.
 Your end goal is to determine the number of minutes you would have to wait in line until you got on a boat.
 Therefore, the PLT would be equal to the number of people in front of you (WIP), say 160, divided by the ER (Exit Rate) of say 20 people getting on a boat per minute.
 If PLT=WIP/ER, then the number of minutes you would wait in line would be 160 people/20 people per minute.
 A simple calculation would conclude that you would only have to wait eight minutes before you and the family got on the boat.
 Not too bad.

-3 benefits of Little’s Law
+Benefits of Little’s Law

 Measuring the velocity or speed of your process is important for managing any process.
 Some benefits are:

 Customers usually want their orders filled as quickly as possible.
-By measuring and understanding what delays delivery of orders, you can reduce the lead time for your customer’s orders.
+By measuring and understanding what delays the delivery of orders, you can reduce the lead time for your customer’s orders.
 It will also reduce the variability of lead time so you can better predict when items will be completed.

-2. The reduction of WIP
+2. The Reduction of WIP

-By reducing or managing objects in the process, you can reduce the costs of maintaining work in process and free up capital.
+By reducing or managing objects in the process, you can reduce the costs of maintaining work in the process and free up capital.

-3. The simplicity of the calculation of Little’s Law.
+3. The Simplicity of the Calculation of Little’s Law.

 The formula and computations are very simple.
 Yet, the results can provide great insight into how the elements of the formula can be improved.

-Why is Little’s Law important to understand?
+Why Is Little’s Law Important to Understand?

 By understanding how Little’s Law works and the relationship of the factors in the formula, you can analyze and improve any process.

-Looking more closely at Exit Rate will allow you to seek out and determine what factors might be slowing the Exit Rate down.
+Looking more closely at the Exit Rate will allow you to seek out and determine what factors might be slowing the Exit Rate down.
 Improving those parts of the process can help reduce the process lead time.

 By reducing process lead time, you get through the production faster and thus more frequently.
 This allows the process to cycle through more often so that people get better and better — and quality will improve.